The U.S. economy has taken some very interesting turns so far in 2017.

-Meanwhile, the American household debt set a record in the first quarter of 2018, reaching $13.21 trillion per the Federal Reserve Bank of New York.
-That’s a year-over-year increase of 3.9 percent, showing that debt is expanding faster than the economy.
+Meanwhile, the American household debt set its own record in the first quarter of 2017, reaching $12.73 trillion and overtaking the previous high set in 2008, according to the Federal Reserve Bank of New York.

-With statistics like these, it has some people wondering: Are these signs that we’re heading toward another recession?
-And, how do you pay off debt or save in a recession?
+With stats like these, it has some people wondering: Are these signs that we’re heading toward another recession?

 Certain economic behaviors — such as slow job growth and increasing debt levels — can point to the possibility of a looming recession.
 And sometimes, there are signs that might suggest the country is already in an economic downturn.